rocket5/cinema-club-voting/NewKnowledgeBase.md

 - Try multiple ID formats when deleting documents (numeric ID, string ID, quoted ID) as FaunaDB may interpret them differently
 - For critical operations, verify the results by querying the database again after the operation
 - Numeric vs string IDs can cause issues in FaunaDB - always try both formats if one fails
+- When updating documents in FaunaDB, use the pattern `let doc = collection.byId(id)` followed by `doc.update(data)`
+- The FQL `Time.now()` function can be used to automatically timestamp document updates
+- When fetching a single document by ID, use the pattern `let doc = collection.byId(id)` followed by `doc` to return the document
+- Always check if a document exists before trying to access its properties to avoid runtime errors
+- For update operations, implement a multi-step approach: first check if the document exists, then attempt the update
+- When an update fails, try alternative ID formats (string vs numeric) as FaunaDB may handle them differently
+- Wrap each database operation in its own try-catch block to implement fallback strategies
+- Log the document structure before and after update operations to verify changes were applied correctly
+- Use the spread operator (...) when returning updated document data to include all fields in the response
+- FaunaDB document updates require a specific structure with fields nested under a 'data' property
+- There are multiple valid syntaxes for updating documents in FaunaDB:
+  - `doc.update({ data: { field: value } })`
+  - `collection.update(id, { data: { field: value } })`
+- The FaunaDB client may interpret document references differently between versions, requiring multiple update approaches
+- When updating documents, it's safer to use JavaScript Date objects converted to ISO strings than FQL Time functions
+- For maximum compatibility, implement at least three fallback strategies for critical database operations
+- The actual document structure in FaunaDB may differ from the schema definition due to schema evolution over time
+- FaunaDB's error messages may not always clearly indicate the root cause of failures, requiring extensive logging
+- There are multiple valid syntaxes for deleting documents in FaunaDB:
+  - `doc.delete()`
+  - `collection.delete(id)`
+- When a codebase uses multiple versions of the FaunaDB client, it's better to create dedicated functions for each operation
+- The older FaunaDB client uses `q.Delete(q.Ref(q.Collection('movies'), id))` syntax
+- The newer FaunaDB client uses `movies.byId(id).delete()` syntax
+- Mixing different client versions in the same codebase can lead to inconsistent behavior and errors
+- For reliable document deletion in FaunaDB, implement multiple approaches:
+  1. Using forEach to iterate through all documents and find the target by ID
+  2. Direct deletion with byId using numeric ID
+  3. Direct deletion with byId using string ID
+- When implementing multiple fallback strategies, use a boolean flag to track success and only try subsequent approaches if previous ones fail
+- Always return detailed error information to the client when all deletion approaches fail to aid in debugging
+- The "delete all" functionality can be a valuable reference for implementing single-document deletion with the same patterns
+- When debugging FaunaDB operations, log the type of ID being used (typeof id) as type mismatches are a common source of errors
+- FQL queries can be used to find documents by any field, not just by ID
+- The `movies.where(.id == "value")` syntax is more reliable than direct document references
+- FQL's `filter()` function can be used to search for documents with specific field values
+- The `append()` function in FQL can be used to add items to an array
+- FQL's `forEach()` function can be used to iterate over collections and perform operations on each document
+- When a document is not found, FQL operations may return null, which requires null checking before operations
+- The error "Type 'Null' does not have field 'delete'" indicates an attempt to call a method on a null value
+- Classic FQL syntax uses functions like Get(), Match(), Delete() instead of the newer dot notation syntax
+- The error "Cannot use `[]` operator with type `Set<movies>`" indicates that array indexing is not supported in your FaunaDB version
+- The error "Type `Set<movies>` does not have field `filter`" indicates that the filter() method is not supported in your FaunaDB version
+- The error "Type `Array<Never>` does not have field `count`" indicates that the count() method is not supported in your FaunaDB version
+- Classic FQL uses Lambda() and Var() for working with variables instead of arrow functions
+- Classic FQL uses Select() to access object properties instead of dot notation
+- When using classic FQL, document references are created with Ref(Collection("name"), "id")
+- The Paginate() function is used to handle sets of references in classic FQL
+- The Map() function is used to apply operations to each item in a set in classic FQL
+- The Filter() function is used to filter sets based on a condition in classic FQL
+- The Equals() function is used for equality comparisons in classic FQL
+- The Documents() function is used to get all documents in a collection in classic FQL
+- When a function works in one context (bulk operations) but not another (single operations), use the exact same approach for both
+- The newer FaunaDB client uses `const { Client, fql } = require('fauna')` import syntax
+- The newer FaunaDB client supports dot notation for accessing collection methods: movies.all(), movies.byId()
+- When multiple deletion approaches fail, try using forEach to iterate through all documents and find the target by ID
+- Using a combination of string and numeric ID comparisons increases reliability
+- Tracking success with a boolean flag and returning structured results helps identify which approach worked
+- For string values in FQL, define variables at the beginning of the query
+- For numeric values in FQL, define variables at the beginning of the query
+- Always use proper null checking in FQL queries: `if (doc != null) { ... }`
+- When a query fails with syntax errors, try restructuring it to use variables instead of direct interpolation
+- FQL queries should be structured to avoid direct string interpolation within expressions

 ## OMDB API Integration